Cray-HPE/docs-csm/install/index.md

 # Install CSM

-Note: If you are beginning an install with CSM 1.2.0, please download and proceed to install the latest released CSM 1.2.x version, instead.
-This will save you time performing a patch update later.
+Note: If installing CSM 1.2.0, then in order to avoid performing a patch update later, instead install the latest released CSM 1.2.x version.

 ## Abstract